Franc

 The countries that use francs today include Switzerland, Liechtenstein, and most of Francophone Africa.
 The Swiss franc is a major world currency today due to the prominence of Swiss financial institutions.

 Before the introduction of the euro in 1999, francs were also used in France, Belgium and Luxembourg, while Andorra and Monaco accepted the French franc as legal tender (Monégasque franc).
-The franc was also used within the French Empire's colonies, including Algeria and Cambodia.
+The franc was also used in French colonies including Algeria and Cambodia.
 The franc is sometimes Italianised or Hispanicised as the franco, for instance in Luccan franco.

 Origins

 The franc was originally a French gold coin of 3.87 g minted in 1360 on the occasion of the release of King John II ("the Good"), held by the English since his capture at the Battle of Poitiers four years earlier.
 It was equivalent to one livre tournois (Tours pound).

 French franc

 The French franc was originally a gold coin issued in France from 1360 until 1380, then a silver coin issued between 1575 and 1641.
 The franc finally became the national currency from 1795 until 1999 (franc coins and notes were legal tender until 2002).
 Though abolished as a legal coin by King Louis XIII in 1641 in favor of the gold louis and silver écu, the term franc continued to be used in common parlance for the livre tournois.
 The franc was also minted for many of the former French colonies, such as Morocco, Algeria, French West Africa, and others.
 Today, after independence, many of these countries continue to use the franc as their standard denomination.

 The value of the French franc was locked to the euro at 1 euro = 6.55957 FRF on 31 December 1998, and after the introduction of the euro notes and coins, ceased to be legal tender after 28 February 2002, although they were still exchangeable at banks until 19 February 2012.